divelab/GOOD/docs/source/tutorial.rst

    pipeline = load_pipeline(config.pipeline, config.task, model, loader, ood_algorithm, config)
    pipeline.load_task()

-After that, the loaded `pipeline` object will take over the training and test process.
+After that, the loaded `pipeline` instance will take over the training and test process.
 The default pipeline is `Pipeline` defined in :mod:`GOOD.kernel.pipelines.basic_pipeline`.
-Generally, it is not necessary to modify the pipeline to add new algorithms, but we allow you to create your own pipelines by creating your pipeline and registering it:
+Generally, it is not necessary to modify the pipeline to add new algorithms, but we allow you to create your own pipelines by creating a pipeline class and registering it:

 .. code-block:: python